ibrar-atif/mart/README.txt

 if you select
 id= 2, quantity = 5 then price will be 40 (4 item with special price and 1 item with normal price)

-to close session or to generate new order click on new order button
+to close session or to generate new order click on new order button.